 Health Canada and other government organizations, given the change in the way we live, have recommended that all babies be supplemented with vitamin D. Artificially fed babies have vitamin D already added to their milk artificially at the factory.

 Breastmilk contains much less iron than formulas, especially the iron-enriched formulas, and this is as it should be.
 Actually, the low levels of iron in breastmilk are thought to give the baby extra protection against infection, as many bacteria require iron in order to multiply.
-The iron in breastmilk is very well utilized by the baby (about 50% is absorbed), while being unavailable to bacteria and the breastfed full term baby does not need any additional iron before about 6 months of age.
+The iron in breastmilk is very well utilized by the baby (about 50% is absorbed), while being unavailable to bacteria and the breastfed full term baby does not need any additional iron before about 6 months of age, at a time when his own immune system is more robust than previously and mor able, with continued breastfeeding to fight off infection.
 However, introduction of iron containing foods should not be delayed much beyond 6 months of age.

 There is no good reason why a baby needs to eat or be introduced to only one food per week or why vegetables should be started before fruits.
-Anyone worried about the sweetness of fruit has not tasted breastmilk.
+Anyone worried about the sweetness of fruit has not tasted breastmilk recently.
 The six-month-old can be given almost anything off his parents’ plate that can be mashed with a fork.
-If you eat healthy, then baby will eat healthy.
+If you “eat healthy”, then baby will eat healthy.
 Far fewer feeding problems will occur if a relaxed approach to feeding is taken.

 There has been a lot of publicity recently about not giving babies cow’s milk until at least 9 months.
+This is not applicable to the baby who is breastfeeding.
 The breastfeeding baby can take some of his milk as cow’s milk after about 6 months of age, especially if he is starting to take substantial amounts of a wide variety of solids as well.
 The breastfed baby, who has been supplemented with formula as mentioned above, can get that formula mixed with solids or that formula can be replaced with cow’s milk.
 Certainly, cow’s milk is less expensive.
-Goat’s milk is an alternative.
+Goat’s milk is an alternative but not as easy to obtain and more expensive.
 Many breastfeeding babies will not drink formula because they do not like the taste.
 Actually, the breastfeeding baby can get all the milk he needs from the breast without his requiring other sorts of milk, even if he is breastfeeding only a few times a day.
-See the information sheet “What to feed the baby when the mother works outside the home” for more information.
+See the information sheet “What to feed the baby when the mother works outside the home” and food for more information.

 There is no advantage in this situation of giving formula, especially by bottle and there may be some important disadvantages.
-Even at this age a baby may start to prefer the bottle if he seems not to be getting enough from the breast (if, in fact, he will accept a bottle).
-On the other hand, if the baby does accept the bottle and if your milk supply has decreased, as it might have, giving the baby a bottle may almost guarantee that the baby will soon refuse the breast.
-See the information sheet “Late Onset Decreased Milk Supply or Flow” for reasons your milk supply may have decreased.
+Even at this age a baby may start to prefer the bottle if s/he seems not to be getting enough from the breast (if, in fact, s/he will accept a bottle).
+On the other hand, if the baby does accept the bottle and if your milk supply has decreased, as it almost certainly has, giving the baby a bottle may almost guarantee that the baby will soon refuse the breast.
+See the information sheet “Late Onset Decreased Milk Supply or Flow” for reasons your milk supply may have decreased (but some have already been mentioned in the previous paragraph).
 It would be preferable in this circumstance to give solids off a spoon rather than to give formula in a bottle.
 If you wish to mix formula with solids, that does not cause the same sort of problem as giving formula or even expressed milk in a bottle.
 If the baby seems hungry after breastfeeding, feed him solids off a spoon.
 See the information sheet “Starting Solid Foods” for more information.
 However, it may be possible with a few simple techniques, to get the baby gaining well, and/or to be satisfied with breastfeeding alone.
 Check with the clinic.